JarrettMcCarty/CISS-445-OCaml-Simple-Integer-RPN-Evaluator/README.md

 TODO:
   * Add checks to prompt user if input is not a rpn string
   * Clean up repeatitiveness of certain parts of the code in "eval_rpn"/"parse"
+  * Allow parentheses and other types (not just integer)